citusdata/citus_docs/admin_guide/cluster_management.rst

     shard_transfer_mode => 'force_logical'
   );

-In this situation if an application does attempt an update or delete, the request will merely return an error.
-If the application can tolerate these errors then solution three is fine.
+In this situation if an application does attempt an update or delete during replication, then the request will merely return an error.
+Deletes and writes will become possible again after replication is complete.

-**Solution 4, use COPY with write-blocking, rather than replication**
+**What about PostgreSQL 9.x?**

 On PostgreSQL 9.x and lower, logical replication is not supported.
 In this case we must fall back to a less efficient solution: locking a shard for writes as we copy it to its new location.
-Unlike the previous two solutions, this one introduces downtime for write statements (read queries continue unaffected).
+Unlike logical replication, this approach introduces downtime for write statements (although read queries continue unaffected).

 To choose this replication mode, use the ``shard_transfer_mode`` parameter again.
 Here is how to block writes and use the COPY command for replication: